JustinChu/ntsm/README.md

 scripts/generateSites name=prefix ref=reference.fa vcf=snps.vcf
 ```

-Creates a fasta file (used as sites for ntsm) and a VCF file (used for.
+Creates a fasta file (used as sites for ntsm referred to as `sites.fa` below.
 All non C/G <-> A/T conversions are ignored.

 Parameters: